Adding Lasers to the DPF

 - cavitation

-The goal is to create a very high intensity pinch inside the primary pinch.
+The goal is to create a very high-intensity pinch inside the primary pinch.

 For cavitation, here is a crude analogy of the laser-DPF, where the bullet represents the laser and the gel is the fusion fuel: